 It is due to the complexities involved and a focus on the systems that Pennington (2015) argues for a more UX centered approach to library website design.
-To emphasize their case, think about your own state of knowledge of ERM before you started to take this course.
-For example, a number of you have explored in depth how link resolvers function, and your experience using them as patrons and your understanding of their technical aspects as librarians have provided you with a set of skills and experiences that make you more likely to identify the cause of a malfunction if you find one.
-But with the ability to suss out an issue, it becomes easier to solve, and the experience itself involves less anxiety.
-Most users and patrons of these systems will not have any technical knowledge of these systems, and when they break for them, their frustration with the experience might lead to unfortunate outcomes.
-For example, they may not retrieve the information they need; they may not reach out to a librarian; they might stop using the library's resources in preference for something of inferior quality; and so forth.
-We need to not forget that this happens, and if possible, to likewise design for such failures of a system (because they will fail).
-How might we, for instance, design an action to occur when a link resolver or a proxy server fails to identify and retrieve a work?
+Think about your own state of knowledge of ERM before you started learning about this area of librarianship.
+For example, now that you know somewhat how link resolvers function, your experience using them as patrons and your understanding of their technical aspects as librarians provide you with a set of skills and experiences that make you more likely to identify the cause of a malfunction if you find one.
+With this ability to suss out an issue, it becomes easier to solve, and the experience itself involves less anxiety.
+However, most users and patrons of these systems will not have any technical knowledge of these systems.
+Thus, when these systems break on them, their frustration with the experience might lead to unfortunate outcomes: they may not retrieve the information they need; they may not reach out to a librarian for help; or they may stop using the library's resources in preference for something of inferior quality.
+We need to remember that this happens, and if possible, to build in proactive troubleshooting processes that anticipate and solve them before they do happen to patrons.

-Here's the crux.
+Here's the crux, though.
 As you gain more skill and expertise with these systems, you will eventually lose the ability to see these systems as a novice user, and that distance will only grow over time.
 It is therefore, as Pennington (2015) argues, important to gather data from users.
 User experience research nurtures a user centered mindset.

 Browning, S. (2015).
 Data, Data, Everywhere, nor Any Time to Think: DIY Analysis of E-Resource Access Problems.
 Journal of Electronic Resources Librarianship, 27(1), 26–34. https://doi.org/10.1080/1941126X.2015.999521

 Dickson-Deane, C., & Chen, H.-L. (Oliver).
 (2018).
-Understanding User Experience.
-In M. Khosrow-Pour (Ed.), http://services.igi-global.com.ezproxy.uky.edu/resolvedoi/resolve.aspx?doi=10.4018/978-1-5225-2255-3.ch661 (Fourth Edition, pp. 7599–7608).
+Understanding user experience.
+In M. Khosrow-Pour (Ed.), Encyclopedia of Information Science and Technology (Fourth Edition, pp. 7599–7608).
 IGI Global. http://www.igi.global.com/chapter/understanding-user-experience/184455

 Parush, A. (2017).
 Human-computer interaction.
 In S. G. Rogelberg (Ed.), The SAGE Encyclopedia of Industrial and Organizational Psychology (2nd edition, pp. 669–674).
 SAGE Publications, Inc. https://doi.org/10.4135/9781483386874.n229